 Dyslexia is a specific learning disorder or learning disability that affects your ability to read.
 Children and adults with dyslexia may struggle to read fluently, sound out unfamiliar words, or spell correctly despite having normal or even better than average intelligence.
 Signs of dyslexia may be present early; a preschooler with dyslexia may struggle to recognize his or her name, identify rhyming words, or memorize nursery rhymes.

-The underlying cause of dyslexia is neurological; we know from neuroimaging studies that the brains of kids and adults with dyslexia differ in both structure and function from the brains of those without, particularly in the brain regions crucial to language and reading.
+The underlying cause of dyslexia is neurological; we know from neuroimaging studies that the brains of kids and adults with dyslexia work differently from the brains of those without dyslexia, particularly in the brain regions crucial to language and reading.
 At the core of dyslexia is a weakness in phonological processing; however, since reading is a complex process, it is likely that different patterns of linguistic, learning, perceptual, and attentional functions contribute to reading difficulties for different people.

 Early and accurate identification of dyslexia is important so that an effective reading intervention program can be implemented as soon as possible.
 A neuropsychological evaluation can not only help identify dyslexia but also help determine the exact pattern of cognitive strengths and weaknesses so that the intervention can be tailored to your specific needs.